What parents need to know

 Parents Need to Know

-Parents need to know that this riveting first novel is a fictionalized account of the author's husband's escape from Kabul and his adjustment to middle school in Fremont, Calif.
+Parents need to know that this riveting first novel is a fictionalized account of the author's husband's escape from Kabul and his adjustment to middle school in Fremont, California.
 It deals with oppression, fear, difficult choices, guilt, prejudice, and bullying, as well as friendship, hope, and family honor.
 As historical fiction, it also presents insights into various aspects of Afghan culture and politics, Islam, and the dangers and hardships of being a refugee, including a discussion of the impact of the 9/11 attacks on the immigrant community.
 Do not be misled by the title: the word "shooting" is not a violent reference.

 What's the story?